7 of the Best Keto Nuts for Low Carb Snacking

 Have hazelnuts on hand?
 Our keto Nutella recipe is calling your name!

-6. Walnuts are delicious as a snack, a mix-in, or a topping!
+6. Walnuts are one of the best nuts for keto and are delicious as a snack, mix-in, or topping!

 Walnuts are a popular tree nut that is high in fat.
-They’re delicious as a satisfying snack, or as a crunchy topping for salads and keto-friendly desserts.
+These low carb nuts are delicious as a satisfying snack, or as a crunchy topping for salads and keto-friendly desserts.

 Serving: 1 oz. | 180 Calories | 18g Fat | 4g Total Carbs | 2g Fiber | <1g Sugar | 4g Protein | 2g Net Carbs

-7. Get a heaping helping of health benefits with every handful of almonds!
+7. Are almonds keto?
+Yes, and you’ll get a heaping helping of health benefits with every handful!

-Almonds are tree nuts.
-Eat them raw or roasted as a keto-friendly snack.
+Almonds are low carb nuts that can be eaten raw or roasted as a snack.
 They’re packed with protein, healthy fats, and fiber.
-Almonds are also rich in vitamin E, magnesium, copper, and antioxidants.
-Studies show almonds reduce the risk of type 2 diabetes, heart disease, and Alzheimer’s disease.
+Almonds are also rich in vitamin E, magnesium, copper, and antioxidants making them one of the top keto nuts.
+If that wasn’t reason enough to eat them, studies show almonds reduce the risk of type 2 diabetes, heart disease, and Alzheimer’s disease.

 Serving: 1 oz. | 170 Calories | 16g Fat | 5g Total Carbs | 3g Fiber | 1g Sugar | 6g Protein | 2g Net Carbs